Y0Coss/docs-fork/pages/public_cloud/ai_machine_learning/endpoints_tuto_12_rag_chatbot_langchain4j/guide.en-gb.md

 ## Conclusion

 You've now created a Retrieval-Augmented Generation (RAG) chatbot using your own documents and the OVHcloud AI Endpoints platform.
-LangChain’s integration with Chroma and embedding models makes RAG implementation straightforward—even production-ready.
+LangChain’s integration with Chroma and embedding models makes RAG implementation straightforward and even production-ready.

 ## Going further